Skip to main content

 Brain tumours

-A tumour is formed by cells that multiply uncontrollably, hijacking surrounding cells and, to varying degrees, disrupting brain function.
+A tumour is formed of cells that multiply in an uncontrolled way, taking over the surrounding cells and, to varying degrees, disrupting brain function.
 A brain tumour can develop in any area of the brain.

 Imagerie médicale Baulac